qba73/gov/README.md

 # gov
-Go version parser and formatter
+Go dependencies parser and formatter

 `gov` is a Go package and a command-line utility for parsing output from the `go version -v -m <binary>` command.